Marvelius-Putra/Sales_Order/README.md

 - Update, Modify, and Insert Existing Items
 - Delete Items

+## Steps on Run Application (Local)
+- Download all the script file
+- Execute the database in your SSMS read on how to execute the database in [here](https://github.com/Marvelius-Putra/Sales_Order/blob/master/SalesOrderScript/STEPS%20EXECUTE%20DATABASE.txt)
+- Download the Source Code
+- Go to **appSettings.json** and make sure the **connection string value** is connected to your database
+- Run or build the application

 ### 1. Home Page
 This page is to display all the customer sales orders.
 Here, you can delete the items with the trash icon
 ![image](https://github.com/user-attachments/assets/511537b4-5565-4903-b84e-1ab29907a6df)